klenhart/SPICE/README.md

 Typically gene expression levels are used as a proxy to determine protein composition and thereby functional diversity of cells or tissue samples.
 This disregards the fact that alternative Splicing (AS) of pre-mRNA can disrupt, delete or insert entire protein domains and thereby change the corresponding proteins functional effect.
 This means that using only gene expression levels as a proxy for functional diversity is not sufficient.
 To gain further insight about the functional diversity it is necessary to characterize the function of a protein isoform by relating it to it's domain content.
 Only a small set of proteins undergo experimental characterization, which is why the remaining proteins must be assessed using bioinformatics tools.

-Grand-Trumpet is able to assemble all protein sequences of a genome as represented in the ensembl genome browser and quantify the functional similarity between each isoform of each protein coding gene using the Feature Architecture Similarity (FAS) algorithm.
-FAS makes use of databases that contain all known protein domains like PFAM.
+Spice is able to assemble all protein sequences of a species as represented in the ensembl genome browser and quantify the functional similarity between each isoform of each protein coding gene using the Feature Architecture Similarity (FAS) algorithm.
+FAS makes use of databases that contain protein domains like PFAM or TMHMM.

-Additionally the pipeline is able to apply the quantification of functional similarity to a set of expression data, thereby generating a map of functional diversity among all genes while also being able to visualize the difference of functional diversity between two given samples.

 ## Table of Contents
 * [Requirements](#requirements)